Start your business

 Since a DBA name doesn’t create a new business entity, alter your tax status, or provide any personal liability protection, you might wonder why you might need a DBA name.
 Depending on your business needs, though, various benefits come with using a DBA name.

 If you’re an Alaska business owner and think a DBA name might be right for you, keep reading.
-This guide will provide a detailed overview of how to register a DBA name in Alaska.
+This guide will provide an overview of how to register a DBA name in Alaska.

 The biggest reason many business owners use a DBA name is for marketing purposes.
 When choosing your Alaska DBA name, you need to select a distinctive name that best represents your products or services.
 You want to choose a name that is memorable for your customers and one that will be impactful.